ShivamXD6/Optimize-Windows/README.md

 4. Copy the drivers you want to automatically install from `C:\Drivers` to `D:\$WinpeDriver$`.

 > [!NOTE]
-> Drivers should be placed in their respective subfolders with `.inf` files included. `.exe` driver files are not supported.
+> Drivers should be placed in their respective subfolders with `.inf` files included.
+> `.exe` driver files are not supported.

-### 3. Installing Windows Via Ventoy
+### 3. Installing Windows via Ventoy
 1. Now Restart into Boot Selection Menu (By Pressing F12, F8 or ESC Repeatedly).
 2. Select your USB Drive.
 3. If it Says "Verification Failed: (0x1A) Security Violation"

-> [!NOTE]
-> All the steps only need to be done once for each computer when booting Ventoy at the first time.

 ![Ventoy Enroll Key](https://www.ventoy.net/static/img/secure_key.gif)